This article describes steps to enable or disable the print screen key (PrtScr, Prt Sc, Print Screen) with Snipping Tool support in Windows 11.

 Windows Settings pane should look similar to the image below.
 In the Windows Settings app, click Accessibility on the left.

 On the right, click on the Keyboard tile to expand.

 On the System -> Accessibility -> Keyboard settings pane, locate the tile that says “Use the Print Screen button to open screen snipping.”

 Toggle the button to the On position to enable.
 To disable it, toggle the button back to the Off position.

 After the changes above, press the Print Screen button instead of the Windows key + Shift + S keyboard shortcut to take a screenshot.

 This post showed you how to enable or disable the print screen button to take screenshots with Snipping Tool in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.